aws-samples/amazon-rekognition-and-amazon-appflow-image-moderation-using-aws-cdk-for-slack/README.md

 * AWS CLI [installed](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html)
 * A [Slack workspace](https://slack.com/help/articles/206845317-Create-a-Slack-workspace) that you have permissions to create an App in

-### Slack
+### Slack app
-Create a Slack App and install the Slack App into your Slack Workspace Follow the steps in the "Creating the Slack App in your Slack workspace" section of the Moderating Image Content in Slack with Amazon Rekognition and Amazon AppFlow [Technical Guide](https://docs.aws.amazon.com/whitepapers/latest/moderating-image-content-in-slack/creating-the-slack-app-in-your-slack-workspace.html)
+Create a [Slack app](https://api.slack.com/start) and install the Slack app into your Slack workspace Follow the steps in the "Creating the Slack app in your Slack workspace" section of the Moderating Image Content in Slack with Amazon Rekognition and Amazon AppFlow [Technical Guide](https://docs.aws.amazon.com/whitepapers/latest/moderating-image-content-in-slack/creating-the-slack-app-in-your-slack-workspace.html)

 In your Slack Workspace, create a channel called 'testing-slack-moderation' (or something else you prefer)